Solomon Friedman is a criminal lawyer and partner at Friedman Mansour LLP.

 Solomon attended the University of Ottawa, Faculty of Common Law, where he graduated, magna cum laude, in 2009.
 Upon graduation, he was selected to clerk at the Supreme Court of Canada for the Honourable Mr. Justice Morris Fish.

-In addition to his work as a trial and appellate lawyer, Solomon is also a part-time professor at the University of Ottawa Faculty of Law, Common Law Section, where he teaches Evidence and Criminal Trial Advocacy.
+In addition to his work as a trial and appellate lawyer, Solomon is also a part-time professor at the University of Ottawa Faculty of Law, Common Law Section, where he teaches Evidence and Advanced Criminal Evidence.

 - Ontario (2010)